Lokesh-DataScience/Data-Analyst-Expert-Bot/README.md

 - Ask questions about data analysis, tools, or techniques.
 - **To analyze an image:** Upload a jpg, jpeg, or png file and enter your question.
 The bot will analyze the image and respond.
 - **To analyze a CSV:** Upload a CSV file and ask a question about its content.
 The bot will use the CSV data as context for its answer.
+- **To analyze a PDF:** Upload a PDF file and ask a question about its content.
+The bot will use the PDF text as context for its answer.
 - **Note:** You can upload up to 3 images every 6 hours.
 If you reach the limit, you can still ask text questions.

 ---